Great Times for a Great Cause

 Thanks to everyone who participated in the 2019 Bowl for Kids' Sake Campaign!
 Your efforts brought in more than $110,000, which will enable us to serve more children in Greater Chattanooga area in need of a positive role model.
 THANK YOU!
 We look forward to seeing you next year!

 Bowl for Kids' Sake is an easy and fun way to help support Big Brothers Big Sisters.
 Whether you are a bowler or a non-bowler, you will have a great time while defending the potential of kids in the Chattanooga area.

 Big Brothers Big Sisters Annual Golf Classic

-This year's 31st Annual Golf Classic is on Friday, September 22, 2017 at Canyon Ridge Golf Course.
+This year's 31st Annual Golf Classic was on Friday, September 22, 2017 at Canyon Ridge Golf Course.

 Each year, teams of four get together to help make a difference in the life of children in the Chattanooga area.
 This fundraiser allows us to continue serving the children who currently have a Big Brother or a Big Sister.
 It also enables us to reach out to the children who are on our waiting list.
 Thanks for helping Start Something in our community.